iconicporridge/Inverness-Legal-Services/README.md

-# Inverness-Legal-Services
+# Sam Henderson

-This is where I'll be building the new website for Inverness-Legal-Services.
+I think this is where I'll end up building a website for me!

-I'll be using Atom and find these non-default packages useful:
-* Beautify
-* Color-Picker
-* File-icons
-* minimap
-* minimap-highlight-selected
-* pigments
-* minimap-pigments